sonwh98/four/README.md

 ## Overview

 Layout using CSS can be confusing.
-It is simiplier to specify constraints, and let the engine figure out how to do the layout using logic programming using core.logic
+It is simiplier to specify constraints and let the engine figure out how to do the layout using logic programming (core.logic)

 ## Setup